ubc-web-services/ubc_cwl_auth/TESTING.md

 1. Install **ubc_cwl_auth** module, with dependencies, into a Drupal 10 site.
 Check for:
 - all dependent modules have been installed
-- the CWL role has been added, and has **access private content** permissions
+- the CWL role has been added
 - the Visibility taxonomy vocab has been added
 - the Visibility taxonomy vocab contains 2 terms called General and CWL
 - General has Allowed Roles of Anonymous and Authenticated